crumpelnik/h2-spatial-assessment-eu/README.md

 #### **1) Empirics – Model**

+- Cost competitiveness forecast and extension to 2100
-- Estimation of the empirical diffusion model (fitted to natural gas power plants)
+- Estimation of empirical diffusion model (fitted to natural gas power plants)
-- Cost competitiveness forecast and extension to 2100.
-- **Extended Data Figure 1:** Distribution of predictors in the diffusion model
+- Extended Data Figure 2: Distribution of predictors in the diffusion model
-- **Supplementary Figure 1:** Capacity of natural gas power plants
+- Supplementary Figure 1: Capacity of natural gas power plants and cogeneration plants
+- Supplementary Figure 2: Spatial dependency of natural gas power plant siting over time
+- Supplementary Figure 3: Natural gas power plant additions by year and generation technology
-- **Supplementary Figure 2:** Spatial autocorrelation
+- Supplementary Figure 8: Spatial autocorrelation
-- **Supplementary Figure 3:** Serial autocorrelation
+- Supplementary Figure 9: Serial autocorrelation
-- **Supplementary Figure 6:** Cost competitiveness trajectory
+- Supplementary Figure 10: Cost competititveness trajectory
-- **Supplementary Table 1:** Collinearity test

 ---

 #### **2) Empirics – Marginal Effects**

 - Marginal effects calculation
-- **Figure 2:** Average marginal effects of spatial spillovers and cost competitiveness on adoption probability
+- Figure 2: Average marginal effects of spatial spilloverts and cost competitiveness on aqdoption probability
+- Supplementary Figure 4: Average marginal effects of cost competitiveness and spatial spillovers on adoption using cogeneration plants as historical analogue. (uses Figure 2 code, produces SF 4 when EMPIRICS - MODEL Module is with Cogenerator = Yes filter before)
-- **Supplementary Figure 4:** Average marginal effects of cost competitiveness and spatial spillovers using wind as historical analogue
-  - Uses Figure 2 code; produced when *Empirics – Model* is first run for wind
+- Supplementary Figure 6: Average marginal effects of cost competitiveness and spatial spillovers on adoption using cogeneration plants as historical analogue. (uses Figure 2 code, produces SF 4 when EMPIRICS - MODEL Module is run for Wind before)

 ---

 #### **3) Simulation – Model**

-- Preparation of offtaker dataset (e.g. aggregation of heavy-duty transport)
+- Prepares offtaker dataset for analysis (aggregation of heavy duty, etc.)",
-- Calculation of predictor variables on the hydrogen offtaker dataset
+- Calculate predictor variables on the H2 offtaker dataset",
-- Simulation of baseline green hydrogen demand projections
+- Simulates green H2 demand baseline projections",
-- **Figure 5:** Baseline projections of expected green hydrogen demand before policy intervention
+- **Figure 5: ** Baseline projections of expected green H2 demand before policy intervention\n",
-- - **Supplementary Figure 5:** Baseline projections of expected green hydrogen demand before policy intervention using wind as historical analogue
+- Supplementary Figure 5: Baseline projections of expected green hydrogen demand before policy intervention using cogeneration plants as historical analogue, (Uses Figure 5 code; produced when Empirics-Model is first run for cogeneration plants)\n",
-  - Uses Figure 5 code; produced when *Empirics – Model* is first run for wind
+- **Supplementary Figure 7:** Baseline projections of expected green hydrogen demand before policy intervention using wind plants as historical analogue, (Uses Figure 5 code; produced when Empirics-Model is first run for wind plants)\n",
-  - **Supplementary Figure 8:** Baseline projections using wind as historical analogue assuming flat carbon prices.
-  - Uses Figure 5 code; produced when *Empirics – Model* and *Simulation – Model* are first run with carbon_price_setting = flat_carbon_price
+- **Supplementary Figure 13:** Baseline projections of expected green hydrogen demand with flat carbon pricing, (Uses Figure 5 code; produced when Empirics-Model and Simulation-Model are first run for carbon_price_setting = flat_carbon_price)\n",
 - **Extended Data Tables 2 and 3**

-- **Supplementary Figure 11:** Map of baseline green H2 demand prior to policy intervention (central saturation + mean cost scenario, 2050)
+Use Simulation-Model-Standalone if there is no access to S&P Capital IQ, this version draws the model coefficients from the datafile.
 ---

 #### **4) Network – Centrality**